 In today’s digital age, cyber threats are a potential crisis that hovers over every organisation – regardless of industry, size, or prominence.
+That’s why eevry organisation needs to have a crisis communication plan for cyber threats.

-A crisis caused by a cyber attack can be especially debilitating: it’s not simply a case of your computer systems being compromised; they can infiltrate every part of your organisation.
+A crisis caused by a cyber attack can be debilitating: it’s not simply a case of your computer systems being compromised; they can infiltrate every part of your organisation.
 Such crises affect your ability to deliver your product or service, take employees away from the value-adding activity, and shake consumer and investor confidence.
 Ultimately, they can ruin your organisation’s reputation and threaten its existence.

 Fortunately, the damage caused by potential cyber attacks can be significantly reduced with an effective crisis communication plan.
 With this in mind, let’s look at how to create a crisis communication plan for cyber threats for your organisation.